rid-dim/pySafe/about.md

 should we split it up into authenticator / application or just make one module that uses both libs and can act as both ..?
 (actually it is kind of hard to find a motivation to have it split ...)

   (DUNCAN: to have useful functionality we need both in the same package)

+  (DUNCAN: current thoughts are to make a session object (e.g. JAVA api) that encapsulates both)

 TODO's are in tasklist.md